avnet-iotconnect/iotc-android-sdk/README.md

 * The SDK supports to send telemetry data and receive commands from IoTConnect portal.
 * User can update firmware Over The Air using "OTA update" Feature supported by SDK.
-* SDK support SAS authentication as well as x509 certificate authentication.
+* SDK support SAS authentication as well as Certificate Authority(CA) Signed and Self Signed authentication.
 * SDK consists of Gateway device with multiple child devices support.
 * SDK supports to receive and update the Twin property.
 * SDK supports device and OTA command acknowledgment.